martagrz/martagrz.github.io/content/authors/admin/_index.md

 techniques in a variety of areas such as microeconomic theory, dynamic programming (reinforcement learning) and machine learning.

-In September 2024, I will be joining St John's College, University of Cambridge, as a College Associate Lecturer and Fellow in Economics.
+I am a College Associate Lecturer and Fellow in Economics at St John's College, University of Cambridge.

 I am also a founder of a tech start-up currently in stealth.